jatnnik/blog/src/content/posts/pint-zed.md

 ---
-title: Use Pint as a formatter in Zed
+title: How to set up Pint as PHP formatter in Zed
-pubDate: 2024-07-16
+publishDate: 2024-07-16
-published: true
+isDraft: false
 ---

 Just as [Pint](https://github.com/laravel/pint) is an excellent formatter for PHP files,